rizitis/AthOS/DOCS/athos-commands.md

 Note: If you have patches for foo, create a **patches** folder next to foo.ini and place them there.<br>
-      If foo have depentencies make sure that you have them installed or create .ini following **step 1** so athos can find them and build them before foo.
+      If foo have depentencies make sure that you have them installed athos will find them if are installed or create an .ini file for every missing dep following **step 1** so athos can find and build them before foo.